zsoltnyiri/Face-and-Emotion-recognition-tool/README.md

 ## Face and emotion recognition app

 An R Shiny application hosted on shiny.io utilizing Microsoft's free Face API.
 For authentication it uses shinyauthR and sodium to hash to login credentials.
+Plotting is done in Plotly.

 ![Authentication](/cred_sample.JPG)